 This page is not part of the AGLC, but offers some tips and advice when working with Microsoft Word for your law assignments.
-Please check your assignment instructions or check with your lecturer for any particular style or format questions.
+Please check your assignment instructions or check with your subject coordinator for any particular style or format questions.

 Footnotes appear at the bottom (foot) of the same page that cites the note.

 Endnotes appear after the text (end) of the document that cites all sources referred to.

-The AGLC is a footnote style, so you will usually use footnotes, although some assessments will require you to use endnotes.
+The AGLC is a footnote style, so you will usually use footnotes, although some assessments may require you to use endnotes.

 If you are asked to use endnotes, these are formatted the same as footnotes, but simply appear at the end of your document.
 To insert an endnote in Microsoft Word, place your cursor where you will place your endnote, then click on 'References' and click 'Insert Endnote'.

 If asked to use endnotes, you are being asked to use endnotes instead of footnotes.
 There is also reference management software called EndNote, but this is not the same thing.
 EndNote can be useful for saving and managing your references, but you will not likely be asked to use it as part of an assignment.

 HDR students may be advised to use EndNote (or another reference manager).
 Scroll to the bottom of this page for guides on reference management tools.

 If you are unsure of anything, please check your assignment instructions or ask your lecturer.

-If you would like to learn more about EndNote or other reference management software tools, please see the guides below or book an appointment with one of your Faculty Librarians.
+If you would like to learn more about EndNote or other reference management software tools, please see the guides below or make an appointment with one of your Faculty Librarians.